 Rupert Street pocket park

-The site at 203 Bagot Road is being converted into a new pocket park for community benefit following the demolition of the Subiaco Community Centre, which was at the end of its life.
+The site at 203 Bagot Road has been converted into a new pocket park following the demolition of the Subiaco Community Centre, which was at the end of its functional life.

-The new pocket park will create more green space, enhance the tree canopy, and provide greater opportunities for community connection.
+The new pocket park creates more green space, enhances the tree canopy, and provides greater opportunities for community connection.

 Project Overview

-The vision for the park is to create a shady retreat among Subiaco's busy commercial and civic precincts.
+The vision for the park was to create a shady retreat among Subiaco's busy commercial and civic precincts.

 The City undertook community engagement to discover the community's preferences and priorities for the park.
 This engagement ran from 11 November to 8 December 2024.
 Following this, the City worked alongside Landscape Architect firm,